lashinsy/8200-project-Database/README.md

 # **Adva 8200 project**
 ## Constructing a fully operational self-made database.
-## pre-written test cases using Python,
-## Involving run-time and I/O bound optimizations.
+## using pre-written test cases using Python, involving run-time and I/O bound optimizations.

 ## Libraries/Technologies Used: